ChargePi/ChargePi-go/docs/client/configuration.md

-# Configuration
+# 🛠️ Configuration

-## Configuring connectivity and basic information of the Charging Point
+## Connectivity and basic information of the Charge Point

 Settings can be found in the [_settings_](../../configs/settings.json) file and feature basic Charge Point information such as:

 - vendor and model,
-- unique registered charging point ID, server URI and logging server IP,
+- unique registered charging point ID,
+- server URI and logging server IP,
 - default max charging time,
 - OCPP protocol version,
 - client current and target version for tracking updates,